-Sit silently, and let His Name become the all‑encompassing idea that holds your mind completely.
+Sit silently and let His Name become the all-encompassing idea which holds your mind completely.
 Let all thoughts be still except this one.
-And to all other thoughts respond with this, and see God’s Name replace the thousand little names you gave your thoughts, not realizing that there is one Name for all there is, and all that there will be.
-(W-pI.183.8:3-5)
+And to all other thoughts respond with this and see God’s Name replace the thousand little names you gave your thoughts, not realizing that there is one Name for all there is and all that there will be.
+(W-183.8:3-5)

 In repeating the Name to dispel wandering thoughts, it helps if you remember that what you were thinking about is essentially nothing—it is unreal and unsatisfying, and that God’s Name represents everything—all that is real and all that you really want.
 So, when you notice a wandering thought, repeat God’s Name in the awareness that it represents everything and what you were thinking about is nothing.